How Do I Get a Background Check in Vermont?

 Step 3: The Supervisory Union sends results to the Educational Agency

-For those who want to work in a healthcare setting, such as working in a hospital, therapy clinic, or with those who have disabilities, an in-depth level 2 healthcare background check for healthcare workers is required.
+For those who want to work in a healthcare setting, such as working in a hospital, therapy clinic, or with those who have disabilities, an in-depth level 2 healthcare background check is required.
 According to the Department of Disabilities, Aging and Independent Living,32 a specific background check policy is in place.

 There are specific regulations in place on the Division of Licensing and Protection website33 regarding the regulations for certain locations (i.e., Home Health Agency Designation and Operation, Home for the Terminally Ill, Assisted Living Residence Licensing, etc.).